 Sales tax 101

 Sales tax is a tax paid to a governing body (state or local) on the sale of certain goods and services.
 New Jersey first adopted a general state sales tax in 1935 at a rate of 2 percent, but it was quickly repealed.
 It was reinstituted at 3 percent in 1966, and since that time, the base sales tax rate has risen to 6.625 percent.
 New Jersey does not generally allow the imposition of local sales tax, although certain locations may impose special luxury or tourism sales taxes.
 And in established Urban Enterprise Zones, qualified businesses with a UZ-2 certificate may charge sales tax at half the regular rate on certain sales.

 As a business owner selling taxable goods or services, you act as an agent of the state of New Jersey by collecting tax from purchasers and passing it along to the appropriate tax authority.
-Sales and use tax in New Jersey is administered by the New Jersey Division of Taxation.
+As of March 2019, sales and use tax in New Jersey is administered by the New Jersey Division of Taxation.

 Any sales tax collected from customers belongs to the state of New Jersey, not you.
 It’s your responsibility to manage the taxes you collect to remain in compliance with state and local laws.
 Failure to do so can lead to penalties and interest charges.

 When you need to collect New Jersey sales tax

 In New Jersey, sales tax is levied on the sale of tangible goods and some services.
 The tax is collected by the seller and remitted to state tax authorities.
 The seller acts as a de facto tax collector.